Denhac/denhac-official-docs/sigs/sig-cnc-charter.md

 ## Roles and Responsible Parties

-The CNC SIG will be led by an elected Main SIG Lead, two elected Co-Leads, and a group of appointed Trainers/Maintainers.
-Elections shall follow the denhac board elections, with the Main SIG lead being relected in October and the Co-Leads being relected in April.
-Any and all denhac members with a special interest in CNC will be allowed a vote, but the outcome of this election may be superceded by the denhac board of directors via a supermajority vote.
+The CNC SIG will be led by two Co-Leads, and a group of appointed Trainers/Maintainers.

 General responsibilities for these Roles (this is not an exhaustive list):

-* The Main SIG Lead will be generally responsible for SIG project management and/or delegation of these responsibilities, as well as the general governance of the group's actions at large.
+* The SIG Co-lLads will be generally responsible for SIG project management and/or delegation of these responsibilities, as well as the general governance of the group's actions at large.
-* SIG Co-Leads will assist the Main SIG Lead as directed, and are responsible for the appointments of properly qualified Maintainers and Trainers, as well as providing any extended training required for both.
+* SIG Co-Leads are responsible for the appointments of properly qualified Maintainers and Trainers, as well as providing any extended training required for both.
 * Maintainers will support the Co-Leads in matters regarding the upkeep and management of machines.
 * Trainers will be responsible for authorizing members to use the machines safely and providing assistance with machine usage when appropriate.
 * There is not a fixed number of Maintainer and Trainer positions available; they are filled based on demonstrated skill, merit, enthusiasm, and member demand for the machines.